exonum/exonum-python-client/README.md

 subscriber.stop()
 ```

-Keep in mind that if you'll forget to stop subscriber, you may discover HTTP errors when you'll try to use Exonum API.
+Keep in mind that if you forget to stop the subscriber, you may discover HTTP
+errors when you try to use Exonum API.

+### More Examples

+To see more examples and find out how to work with proofs go [here][proof].

+Also you can find the sample scripts at the [examples](examples) section.

 ### Testing

 To run tests, use the following command:

 ```sh
 python3 -m unittest
 ```

+### Contributing

+You can see notes for developers in the [Contribution Guide](CONTRIBUTING.md)
+page.

-### Known problems
+### Known Problems

-If within use you discover a following error:
+If within use you discover the following error:

 ```sh
 TypeError: Couldn't build proto file into descriptor pool!
 ```

-It's because of the issue with protobuf binary wheels.
-The only work around it to install the pure python implementation.
+It is due to the issue with Protobuf binary wheels.
+The only work around is to
+install the pure Python implementation.

 ```sh
 pip uninstall protobuf